 1. Overall Rating of Biltmore Forest (Q1).
-The Question was asking using a standard Excellent, Very Good, Good, Fair, and Poor scale, which were then assigned standard values of 100, 75,50, 25 and 0.
+The Question was asked using a standard Excellent, Very Good, Good, Fair, and Poor scale, which were then assigned standard values of 100, 75,50, 25 and 0.
 The weighted average for this question was 84, which is outstanding and in line with past responses to this question in previous surveys in Biltmore Forest.
+A previous town-wide survey, conducted in 2018, revealed similar overall ratings and highlighted many of the same issues laid out below.